kubeshop/botkube-docs/src/pages/privacy/index.md

 # Privacy & Legal

-## BotKube App
+## Botkube App

 ### Privacy Policy

 **Last updated** **July 18, 2022**

-To improve the user experience, BotKube collects anonymized data.
-It does not collect any identifying information, and all analytics are used only as aggregated collection of data to improve BotKube and adjust its roadmap.
+To improve the user experience, Botkube collects anonymized data.
+It does not collect any identifying information, and all analytics are used only as aggregated collection of data to improve Botkube and adjust its roadmap.
 The analytics collection is enabled by default with an option to opt-out.

 #### What data we collect

 The analytics data we collect is limited to:

-- BotKube version,
+- Botkube version,
 - Kubernetes version,
 - Names of enabled integrations (notifiers and bots),
 - Handled events in anonymized form, grouped by the integration (communication platform) name.